Health and Human Performance Department

 Undergraduate students major in Health & Human Performance (HHP).
 HHP majors choose from one of the following five concentrations:

 - Public and Community Health,

 - Exercise Science Pre-Athletic Training,

 - Health Enhancement.

-The Community Health and Prevention Sciences concentration prepares students with knowledge and skills related to assessing individual and community needs prior to planning, implementing, and evaluating programs designed to encourage healthy lifestyles and environments.
-Individuals who will be most successful in the community health option are those who are deeply interested in the interrelationship among all aspects of health (social, emotional, mental, spiritual and physical) and in the life and behavioral sciences.
+The Public and Community Health concentration prepares students with knowledge and skills related to assessing individual and community needs prior to planning, implementing, and evaluating programs designed to encourage healthy lifestyles and environments.
+Individuals who will be most successful in the community health concentration are those who are deeply interested in the interrelationship among all aspects of health (social, emotional, mental, spiritual and physical) and in the life and behavioral sciences.
 In addition, success in this field requires imagination and creativity in applying scientific knowledge to strategies for individual and community change through a wide range of educational, environmental and political approaches.
 Graduates of this program will be prepared to take the National Certification Exam for Health Education Specialists.